Coffin-Lowry syndrome (CLS) is a rare X-linked genetic syndrome affecting multiple body parts.

-It is characterised by a number of clinical features which include:
+It is characterized by a number of clinical features which include:

 - central nervous system